TelmoRibeiro/CoMPSeT/README.md

 ## To Do (CAOS):
 - Review It
 - There is some problems with the right bar after switching examples without applying configs
+  - I believe this problem is related to the way I am using check but need to further inspect